mjfisheruk/funiq/README.md

 	The Return of the King
 	The Two Towers

-Which is ok, but hasn't faired too well with The Fellowship of the Ring.
-Using the -d option, we can increase the threashold at which matches are considered (default is 3):
+Which is ok, but it hasn't produced the desired results with The Fellowship of the Ring.
+Using the -d option, we can increase the threshold at which matches are considered (default is 3):

 	$ bin/funiq -ci -d 4 test.txt